polimi-cmls-22/group8-hw-SC-NonlinearQuasistaticQuintet/README.md

-Welcome to the Harmonizer by Nonlinear Quasistatic Quintet.
+Welcome to the "Harmonizor" by Nonlinear Quasistatic Quintet.

 The aim of this project is to mix a dry monophonic signal with an harmonized version of itself.